PFA Canadian Chapter

 February 21, 2015 -Toronto – Members Annual Meeting and Continuing Education Opportunity

-PFA was founded in 1958 and has over 1,500 Certified Pedorthists practicing members in Canada, United States, and around the world.
+PFA was founded in 1958 and has hundreds of Certified Pedorthists practicing members in Canada, United States, and around the world

 PFA Footcare Association (Canadian Chapter) is a self-regulatory body which verifies, upholds, monitors and supports the competent and ethical practice of its Certified Pedorthist members.
 The association is inclusive and open for membership to all Certified Pedorthists currently practicing in Canada.